Stored emotion. We examine what we mean by stored emotion and how it can be visualised.

 In a previous presentation, on emotions and physical laws, we discussed action reaction characteristic of emotions.
-Sometimes when an emotional effect is not adequately responded to, the corresponding emotional energy may be stored internally.
-We don't really know the mechanism of this storage, but we do know that emotionally charged memories can affect us for a lifetime and that, sometimes, we can, as a result of therapy, have the energy discharged, perhaps in a catharsis.
+Sometimes when an emotional effect is not adequately responded to, the corresponding emotional energy may be stored internally, rather than expressed externally.
+We don't really know the mechanism of this storage, but we do know that emotionally charged memories can affect us for a lifetime and that, sometimes, we can, as a result of therapy, have the energy discharged, perhaps in a catharsis, leading us to emerge with some kind of healing having taken place.
 We cover the processing of stored emotion in the next presentation, while in this one we look at the storage itself.

 Definition of stored emotion

 In an earlier presentation we examined how the body has a mechanism for balancing out emotional responses or actions.
 An example was given of a skydiver who jumped from an aeroplane, experienced a frightening and exhilarating surge while airborne, followed by an opposite reaction of euphoria upon landing.
 What happens in a situation where someone experiences a high level of negative arousal and then their body does not have the opportunity for the balancing reaction of heightened good feeling?
 This might happen in situations where the fear is regularly experienced and where there is no safe landing place in between and therefore no opportunity to relax and allow re-balancing to take place.
 This sounds like what might be experienced by vulnerable people who get abused and maltreated on a daily basis and with no relief, living in constant fear and distress.
 These people have regularly highly stressful and fear inducing experiences, between which there is no safe place for them to come to balance with the world around them.

-What happens to that emotional energy in situations like that?
+What happens to the emotional energy in situations like that?